 1876 Music Stand

 In 1876, thousands of people assembled in Lafayette Park for the inauguration of the Lafayette Park Music Pavilion.
 A 30-piece band entertained the large crowd.
 The bandstand remained the centerpiece of the park for 20 years, hosting 2 concerts per week.
 It was one of the most ornate park structures ever built in the United States.
 On May 27, 1896 a devastating tornado struck St. Louis, destroying much of Lafayette Square and toppling the bandstand.
 The community suffered for almost a century, and the bandstand was lost, but not forgotten.
 Help us rebuild the bandstand.
-Donate to the 1876 Bandstand project!

 The Conservancy selected Robinson Iron of Alexander City, Alabama to undertake the test phase of the fence restoration project.
 Robinson Iron took six sections of the fence from the southeast corner of the park to their workshops where they were taken apart so patterns could be made to replace broken and missing parts.
-Donate to this project by clicking the button above.

 UPDATE: The six sections were returned to St. Louis and installed by Empire Fence Co. in the fall, 2016.
 The base plates will be installed later.
 When problems encountered in reassembling and installing the test sections have been resolved, the LPC will restore additional sections along Lafayette Avenue.